cetz-package/cetz/src/lib/plot.typ

 ///   Both values can have the special values "min" and
 ///   "max", which resolve to the axis min/max value.
 ///   Position is in axis space defined by the axes passed to `axes`.
-/// - axes (tuple): Name of the axes to use `("x", "y")`, note that both
+/// - axes (tuple): Name of the axes to use `("x", "y")` as coordinate
+///   system for `position`.
+Note that both axes must be used,
-///   axes must exist, as `add-anchors` does not create axes on demand.
+///   as `add-anchors` does not create them on demand.
 #let add-anchor(name, position, axes: ("x", "y")) = {
   ((
     type: "anchor",